tjamcas/React-Training/Course2-ReactJS-BuildingAnInterface/Class-Notes-Sec-1-2-Building-an-Interface.md

     - where `LIBNAME` is usually a two letter abbreviation, for example, `BS` for Bootstrap
     - In your JS file, create an element: `<ICONNAME />`, where `ICONNAME` will be the name of your icon
   - you can search for an icon at <https://react-icons.github.io/react-icons>
-  - Here is an example where we inserted an icon from the Bootstrap Icon library into the header:
+  - Here is an example where we inserted an icon from the Bootstrap Icon library into the header by editing `App.js`:
     ```
     import './App.css';
     import { BiArchive } from "react-icons/bi";